ynx0/graph-store-documentation/graph_store_explainer.md

 Walkthrough

-Get the post as a noun
+1. Get the post as a noun
-Force cast to indexed post
+1. Force cast to indexed post
-Switch on index of post, crashing (reject) if no matches found
+1. Switch on index of post, crashing (reject) if no matches found

-If the node is nested one level deep
+1.If the node is nested one level deep
-Ensure that its contents are empty.
+  - Ensure that its contents are empty.
 The top level node is a structural node containing all of the post and associated data.
-If it is nested 2 levels deep and contains a 1 as it’s last index fragment Ensure that its contents are empty.
+1. If it is nested 2 levels deep and contains a 1 as it’s last index fragment
+  - Ensure that its contents are empty.
 This is a structural node for holding revisions to the blog post.
-If the node is nested three levels deep, and has a 1 as it’s second index fragment Ensure that its contents is a list of at least 2 elements Ensure that the first element of contents has a content type of text
+1. If the node is nested three levels deep, and has a 1 as it’s second index fragment
+  - Ensure that its contents is a list of at least 2 elements
+  - Ensure that the first element of contents has a content type of text

-If the node is nested two levels deep, and has a 2 as it’s last index fragment Ensure that its contents are empty.
+1. If the node is nested two levels deep, and has a 2 as it’s last index fragment
+  - Ensure that its contents are empty.
 This is a structural node for holding comments.
-If the node is nested three levels deep, and has a 2 as it’s second index fragment Ensure that its contents are empty.
+1. If the node is nested three levels deep, and has a 2 as it’s second index fragment
+  - Ensure that its contents are empty.
 This is a structural node for holding revisions of a specific comment.
-If the node is nested four levels deep, and has a 2 as it’s second index fragment Ensure that contents has type `cell`.
+1. If the node is nested four levels deep, and has a 2 as it’s second index fragment
+  - Ensure that contents has type `cell`.
 This is a specific revision of a comment

-Items 1-3 is setup code
+Items 1-3 are setting up the validator
-Items 4-6 is for enforcing the schema for the post in general Items 7-9 is for enforcing the schema for comments specifically
+Items 4-6 are enforcing the schema for the post in general Items 7-9 are enforcing the schema for comments specifically

 Notably, the revision container for the blog post itself allows the post to be edited, unlike the link entry in the previous example.
 In addition, in step six, the reason that the validator is made this way is because the first element of the contents is interpreted as the title of the post, and the rest of the elements are interpreted as the body of the post.
 Otherwise, the structure is unchanged from the Links example.